-If you admit liability without notifying your insurer, it can prejudice your case.
+If you admit liability without notifying Unity, it can prejudice your case.
 Insurers are within their rights under the terms and conditions of the policy to refuse cover without notice and you could find yourself facing the full cost of the claim personally.

 This means that you will be ordered to pay the amount of the claim (or an amount decided by the courts), including the claimants costs.
 Generally, costs are more than the claim for damages.
 The courts will send you a copy of the order stating how much you owe.
 Your group may be left with a large debt and unable to continue operating.

 Don’t engage in discussions about the circumstances of the incident with the claimant